 “Yeah, just… a few… more… drips,” a female voice added, her last word turning into something like a gargle.

 “There’s money to be made and lost,” Rob argued.
 “You’re not going to keep this tissue over your head without it or without me.
 Come now.
 Shake a leg, zip it up, and then march out here with the other two.”
 The folducted house ceased its swaying.
 His associates dressed swiftly, mumbled about grabbing each other’s pants, undressed, dressed again, and undid the paperboard lock.

 The pair stepped out into the daylight.
 The man was tall, even for bergfolk, rising nearly eight and a half foams off the ground.
 He had all the traits of his kind from his coat of white fur to his oversized nose, ears, and teeth.
 He planted a long bony finger in one ear and dug out a crusty piece of white wax.
-He had a long mustache that wrapped behind his ears and cascaded over top of them like a waterfall.
+Wrapped behind his ears and cascading over top of them like a waterfall was a long white mustache.
 His vest was tied across his chest with several small chains, every link a different size than both its neighbors.
-He was Claudize Raimentr: pickpocket, former champion of academic debate, first class liar, and all-around gentle soul.
+This was Claudize Raimentr: pickpocket, former champion of academic debate, first class liar, and all-around gentle soul.

 With his talents and bloodline Claudize should have been living somewhere in the upper middle of Rinlatour, and it wasn’t his propensity for falsehoods or thievery that caused his plummet.
 It was that he dared to share a bed with a tilefolk.
 Even outside the heavily stratified city, such unions were rarely looked upon approvingly.
 Folk wed their own and bore children of the same.
 There were infinite misconceptions about such unions, and for the longest time both Claudize and Skuldug believed them true, but disregarded the consequences anyway.